thixotropist/ghidra_import_tests/content/en/docs/exemplars/_index.md

     * `libssl.so` and `libcrypt.so` built from source and configured for all standard and frozen crypto, vector, and bit manipulation instruction extensions.
     * DPDK network appliance source code, `l3fwd` and `l2fwd`.
+    * a custom crosscompiled kernel, with ISA extensions enabled

 In general, visual inspection of these exemplars after importing into Ghidra should show: